Tw1ddle/WebGL-Distance-Fields/sdf/README.md

 ## Usage ##

-Refer to the demo [implementation](https://github.com/Tw1ddle/WebGL-Distance-Fields), see it here [in your browser](http://tw1ddle.github.io/WebGL-Distance-Fields/).
+Refer to the demo [source code](https://github.com/Tw1ddle/WebGL-Distance-Fields).

 ## How It Works ##